tamikamqhum/Sanrio_Ranking/README.md

 ## Business Requirements
 Understanding character popularity is essential for Sanrio's marketing, merchandising and brand strategy.
 The analysis aims to:
-1. Identify long-term trends in character popularity
+1. Identify long-term character popularity trends
-2. Discover Patterns that correlate with external factors (e.g.media, apppearances and collaborations)
+2. Analysing patterns linked to media exposure, merch releases and collaborations
 3. Provide insights into how character rankings flactuate over time